-The Company operates a Worldwide Technical Services (WTS) organization, based in Dallas, Texas, with field locations throughout the world, which offers a wide range of professional services, technical support and training, enabling the Company to partner with customers in implementing secure, reliable business communications solutions.
+The Company operates a Worldwide Technical Services (WTS) organization, based in Dallas, Texas, with field locations throughout the world, which offers a wide range of professional services, technical support and training, enabling the Company to partner with resellers in implementing secure, reliable business communications solutions.

 The Company's OEMs and resellers generally provide the installation, training, maintenance and support for their customers, with Check Point providing the high-level technical backup support.
+Check Point also offers direct support agreements to end users who prefer to purchase directly from the manufacturer.
 As part of Check Point's direct market participation, the Company employs technical consultants and systems engineers who work closely with OEMs, Resellers and territory sales managers to assist with the pre-sales configuration, use and application support.

-The Company recently announced a multiple stage worldwide 24-hour by 7-day call center, based in Dallas, Texas.
-The Company supports customers and sales personnel through a common information and response system that is available via e-mail, the world wide web, fax and telephone.
-The support structure includes "front line" call center engineers for resolving the majority of issues and questions in the first several minutes of a call.
+The Company operates a worldwide 24-hour by 7-day call center, based in Dallas, Texas.
+The Company supports resellers, partners, and sales personnel through a standard systems and processes and are available via e-mail, the Internet, fax and telephone.
+The support structure includes "front line" call center engineers for resolving the majority of issues and questions during the first call.
 If necessary, bench-testing using real-world configurations are performed by senior support engineers.
-Extremely complex implementation issues are handled by the new Escalation Group, an organization that resides with the company's multiple research and development groups in Ramat-Gan, Israel; Redwood City, California; and Seattle, Washington to provide an extremely close coupling between customer issues and usage and product development.
+Third level support is provided by the Escalation Group, an organization that resides with the Company's multiple research and development groups in Ramat Gan, Israel and Seattle, Washington, to provide an extremely close coupling between customer issues and usage and product development.
 The Escalation Group conducts code analysis and detailed trouble shooting and delivers updated code, as appropriate.
-Experience from calls into the Escalation Group helps in the development of features and implementations in new products.
+Analysis of historical trouble tickets is conducted and tracked.
+This information is used in the development of features and enhancements in new product releases.

-To provide hands-on training, education and certification, Check Point Software has formed an in-house educational services group.
-The group develops courses and curricula for Check Point Software classes conducted directly by the company or by an affiliate company.
-Such classes include both lecture-taught and computer-based training sessions on Check Point Software products, including installation, management and advanced implementations.
-Using a leveraged model, Check Point Software has trained hundreds of partners, and these partners have in turn established Authorized Training Centers.
-There are now over 100 Check Point Software Authorized Training Centers around the world.
+To provide hands-on training, education and certification, Check Point has an in-house educational services group.
+The group develops courses and curricula for Check Point classes conducted directly by the Company or by an affiliate company.
+Such classes include both lecture-taught and computer-based training sessions on Check Point products, including installation, management and advanced implementations.
+The Company offers industry level certification programs including Check Point Certified Security Engineer (CCSE) and Check Point Certified Security Administrator (CCSA).
+Using a leveraged model, Check Point has trained hundreds of partners, and these partners have in turn established Authorized Training Centers.
+There are now over 155 Check Point Authorized Training Centers in 43 countries around the world.